+IKO is proud to support NWIR as a 2018 Platinum Sponsor and advocates for its female team members to join the organization.
+IKO’s marketing director, Carol Perkins, said she is excited to see a group that empowers and educates women in the field, and also helps recruit women in roofing.
 “I didn’t have any roofing experience when I first joined the industry more than 20 years ago, so I relied heavily on my mentors and educated myself through meeting with our manufacturing, sales, research groups and distributors to determine what contractors needed and wanted,” said Perkins.
 “But now, an organization like NWIR has built-in mentorship and educational opportunities that help new female professionals entering the industry, as well as seasoned pros.”
 The Canadian Association of Women in Construction

 (CAWIC) supports women in roofing and initiatives to increase their numbers, too.
 As more women become roofers, others will realize they can have a successful career in roofing also.

 What have these women roofers contributed to our industry?
 And, what can you do to help more women find successful careers in roofing?